NUCS349/hw0-setup/problems.md

 ## Problems

 ### Environment setup and code implementation (3 points)
 Pass test cases by implementing the functions in `code.py`.
-Each test case is weighted equally to make the overall score (e.g. if you pass 1/2 test cases, you get 1.5 points).
+You need to use NumPy which is a Python library for scientific computing.
+You will use Numpy for all the assignments throughout this course.
+Read this tutorial first to learn about Numpy: https://jalammar.github.io/visual-numpy.
+Each test case in this assignment is weighted equally to make the overall score (e.g. if you pass 1/2 test cases, you get 1.5 points).

 ### Free response questions on code (2 points, each question worth 0.2 points)
 Answer the following free response questions in a separate document, saved as a .pdf and **uploaded to Canvas**.
 You can find these answers on the course homepage.